deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 #### Visualizing NIM Metrics

-By default, metrics are exposed at `http://localhost:8000/metrics` within the NIM.
-All the metrics are listed here https://docs.nvidia.com/nim/large-language-models/latest/observability.html.
-NIM metrics are only available from the endpoint.
-Using a service monitor they can be published to Prometheus and be viewed in the Grafana Dashboard.
-The [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/running-exporters.md#the-goal-of-servicemonitors) is used to define applications to scrape metrics from.
+By default, NIM metrics are exposed at [http://localhost:8000/metrics](http://localhost:8000/metrics) for the NIM container.
+All the exposed metrics are listed [here](https://docs.nvidia.com/nim/large-language-models/latest/observability.html).
+Using a Prometheus ServiceMonitor they can be published to Prometheus and be viewed in the Grafana.
+The [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/running-exporters.md#the-goal-of-servicemonitors) is used to define application to scrape metrics from within Kubernetes cluster.

 1. Create a file `service-monitor-nim-llm.yaml` with the below content.
-We currently only configure it to scrape metrics from LLM NIM but can be extended to other NIMs as well.
+We currently only configure it to scrape metrics from LLM NIM but can be extended to other NVIDIA NIM as well.

 ```yaml
 apiVersion: monitoring.coreos.com/v1